TaiDuc1001/Neural-Style-Transfer-with-Torch/README.md

 4. **Training Loop**: Optimizes the generated image to minimize the total loss, which is a combination of content and style losses.

 ## How to Use
 1. **Install Dependencies**: Make sure to have PyTorch, torchvision, matplotlib, and PIL installed in your environment.
+Or `pip install -r requirements.txt`.
 2. **Prepare Images**: Choose a content image and a style image.
 These images should be in the "Assets" folder.
+You can try out other content and style images to see the magic.
 3. **Run the Code**: Execute the provided Python script for Neural Style Transfer.
 I found out that `2000 epochs` is best for this size.

 ## Files Included
 - `nst_torch.py`: Main Python script containing the implementation of Neural Style Transfer.
 - `Assets`: Folder containing example content and style images.
 - `Gans_Torch`: Output folder where generated images and loss logs are stored.
+- `requirements.txt`: TXT file includes python dependencies for this project.

 ## Results
 The generated images are saved periodically during training, allowing for the observation of how the style of the output image evolves over time.